 A complete list of Dr. Gardner's publications can be reviewed through the National Library of Medicine's publication database.

 Dr. Gardner also has a continued role as investigator for Peripheral Nerve Matrix (PNM), an extracellular matrix-derived product for nerve repair.
-The company (Renerva) formed about this product is working toward both large animal and clinical studies which will attempt to bring the product closer to FDA approval.
+The company (Renerva) formed about this product is continuing work through animal studies in preparation for clinical trial.

-Dr. Gardner has also entered into a multi-institutional study with the University of Minnesota to further study the genetic and epigenetic makeup of chordomas and chondrosrcomas.
+Dr. Gardner also has continued with a multi-institutional study with the University of Minnesota to studying the genetic and epigenetic makeup of chordomas and chondrosarcomas.
+This research is delineating genetic subgroups of chordoma and chondrosarcoma to help predict prognosis as well as target novel drug therapies.
 These efforts will dramatically further the pathway toward personalized treatment of these and other rare tumors.

 Life-saving brain tumour surgery a success for Cork teenager Aaron McMahon